dxc-technology/halstack-style-guide/guidelines/components/dialog/README.md

 _Example of a dialog using Halstack components as content_

-Any content (Halstack component or custom) can bwe placed inside the dialog component, try always to avoid scrolling.
+Any content (Halstack component or custom) can be placed inside the dialog component, try always to avoid scrolling.

 ## Overlay